angular/angular/aio/content/guide/forms.md

 2. You can now remove the diagnostic messages that show interpolated values.

-3. To confirm that two-way data binding works for the entire hero model, add a new binding at the top to the component's `diagnostic` property.
+3. To confirm that two-way data binding works for the entire hero model, add a new text binding with the [`json` pipe](api/common/JsonPipe) (which would serialize the data to a string) at the top to the component's template.

 After these revisions, the form template should look like the following: